 CASH FLOW ISSUES YES NO Are you able to save more?
-If so, consider the following: If you have an HSA, you may be able to contribute \$3,550 (\$7,100 for a family) and an additional \$1,000 if you are age 55 or over.
+If so, consider the following: If you have an HSA, you may be able to contribute \$4,150 (\$8,300 for a family) and an additional \$1,000 if you are age 55 or over.
 See "Can I Make A Deductible Contribution To My HSA?" flowchart for details.
 If you have an employer retirement plan, such as a 401(k), you may be able to save more but must consult with the plan provider as the rules vary as to when you can make changes.
-The maximum salary deferral contribution to an employer plan is \$19,500, plus the catch-up contribution if age 50 or over is \$6,500 per year.
+The maximum salary deferral contribution to an employer plan is \$23,000, plus the catch-up contribution if age 50 or over is \$7,500 per year.
 Do you want to contribute to a 529 account?
-If so, consider the following: ■ You can use your annual exclusion amount to contribute up to \$15,000 per year to a beneficiary's 529 account, gift tax-free. ■ Alternatively, you can make a lump sum contribution of up to \$75,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free.
+If so, consider the following: You can use your annual exclusion amount to contribute up to \$18,000 per year to a beneficiary's 529 account, gift tax-free.
+Alternatively, you can make a lump sum contribution of up to \$90,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free.
+You may be able to transfer portions of unused 529 funds to the beneficiary's Roth IRA (rules and limitations apply).

 INSURANCE PLANNING ISSUES YES NO Will you have a balance in your FSA before the end of the year?
-If so, consider the following options your employer may offer: Some companies allow up to \$500 of unused FSA funds to be rolled over into the following year.
-Some companies offer a grace period up until April 15th to spend the unused FSA funds.
+If so, consider the following options your employer may offer: Some companies allow up to \$640 of unused FSA funds to be rolled over into the following year.
+Some companies offer a grace period up until March 15th to spend the unused FSA funds.
 Many companies offer you 90 days to submit receipts from the previous year.
 If you have a Dependent Care FSA, check the deadlines for unused funds as well.
 Did you meet your health insurance plan's annual deductible?
-If so, consider incurring any additional medical expenses before the end of the year, at which point your annual deductible will reset.
-ESTATE PLANNING ISSUES ESTATE PLANNING 1330E3 YES NO Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
+If so, consider incurring any additional medical expenses before the end of the year, after which point your annual deductible will reset.
+ESTATE PLANNING ISSUES YES NO Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
 If so, consider reviewing your estate plan.
-See "What Issues Should I Consider Before I Update My Estate Plan?" checklist for details.
-YES NO Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
+See "What Issues Should I Consider When Reviewing My Estate Planning Documents?" checklist for details. you bought/sold any assets this year?
 If so, consider reviewing your estate plan.
-See "What Issues Should Have there been any changes to your family, heirs, or have you bought/sold any assets this year?
+See "What Issues Should I Consider When you bought/sold any assets this year?
 If so, consider reviewing your estate plan.
-See "What Issues Should I Consider Before I Update My Estate Plan?" checklist for details.
+See "What Issues Should I Consider When Reviewing My Estate Planning Documents?" checklist for details.
 Are there any gifts that still need to be made this year?
-If so, gifts up to the annual exclusion amount of \$15,000 (per year,
+If so, gifts up to the annual exclusion amount of \$18,000 (per year, per YES you bought/sold any assets this year?
+If so, consider reviewing your estate plan.
+See "What Issues Should I Consider When Reviewing My Estate Planning Documents?" checklist for details.
+Are there any gifts that still need to be made this year?
+If so, gifts up to the annual exclusion amount of \$18,000 (per year, per donee) are gift tax-free.
+YES